tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them

 ## II. <a id="section2">Babel

+Babel is a essentially an ES6 (or future versions of ES) to ES5 transpiler.

 - https://babeljs.io

 Try the following ES6 class code into the Babel REPL at http://babeljs.io/repl - and see what kind of ES5 code you get back.